 New Jersey - Applications Closed

-Economic Development Authority (NJEDA) will offer a grant program for small businesses—with one to 10 full-time employees only—as well as a zero-interest loan program for mid-size companies, support for private-sector lenders, and funding for Community Development Finance Institutions (CDFIs).
+The New Jersey Economic Development Authority (NJEDA) will offer a grant program for small businesses—with one to 10 full-time employees only—as well as a zero-interest loan program for mid-size companies, support for private-sector lenders, and funding for Community Development Finance Institutions (CDFIs).

-The Rapid Recovery loan program provides up to $50,000—loan sizes capped at approximately two months of current revenue—with six months of no interest and no payments, followed by 48 months of principal and interest payments at 5.5% interest.
+The Rapid Recovery Loan Program provides up to $50,000—loan sizes capped at approximately two months of current revenue—with six months of no interest and no payments, followed by 48 months of principal and interest payments at 5.5% interest.

-A partnership with the Local Initiative Support Corporation and the Rhode Island Hospitality Association, the Bridge Loan Program provides additional funding to restaurants and small businesses of up to 10 employees.
+A partnership with the Local Initiative Support Corporation (LISC) and the Rhode Island Hospitality Association, the Bridge Loan Program provides additional funding to restaurants and small businesses of up to 10 employees.

 South Dakota - Applications Closed

 The Governor’s Office of Economic Development (GOED) Small Business Relief Fund will provide no-interest loans to small businesses with a physical presence in South Dakota with less than 250 employees.
-These will be dispersed on a First-Come, First-Served basis, so apply ASAP.

 Utah - Applications Closed